The Undertaker & Vince McMahon Discussed Three WWE Stars As His Final ‘WrestleMania’ Opponent

 That’s because the second name that Vince brought up was AJ Styles.
 When Undertaker first came back, a tentative plan was put in place that would have seen the Deadman face Styles for the WWE Championship at the Rumble.
 However, ‘Taker was unable, physically, to wrestle a full singles match yet, coming off recent hip surgery.
 His limitations led him into being inserted into the Royal Rumble match itself where he competed for just over five minutes.

 While Vince McMahon has grown to love the performances of AJ Styles, Undertaker still wanted someone younger who would be around a lot longer.
 Styles will be turning 40 this June, while Roman Reigns will be just 32 this coming May.
-Styles was scrapped and the Undertaker was shifted to RAW.
-Also keep in mind that Shane McMahon originally was slated to face Brock Lesnar at WrestleMania, but when Goldberg agreed to stay, Shane and Vince pinpointed Styles as his opponent instead.
+Styles was scrapped, and the Undertaker was shifted to RAW.
+Also, keep in mind that Shane McMahon originally was slated to face Brock Lesnar at WrestleMania, but when Goldberg agreed to stay, Shane and Vince pinpointed Styles as his opponent instead.

 When the Undertaker moved to Monday nights, the plan was still for Reigns to be carrying the Universal Championship he was going to win at the Royal Rumble into WrestleMania in a match with Braun Strowman.
 Lesnar and Goldberg’s plans had a domino effect there as well as they would instead feud over the title.
 Strowman got put on the back-burner, while Reigns was chosen as the Undertaker’s WrestleMania rival.